 During 2015, Upsilon RFO returned capital to all of the investors who participated in risks incepting during 2014, including the Company.
-The total amount of capital agreed to be returned was \$420.2 million, including \$132.3 million to the Company, with \$418.5 million of this having been repaid to date, including \$131.6 million to the Company.
+The total amount of capital returned was \$420.2 million, including \$132.3 million to the Company.

 In conjunction with risks incepting during 2015, \$153.7 million of Upsilon RFO non-voting preference shares were issued to unaffiliated third-party investors through their investment in Upsilon Fund.
 Additionally, \$42.5 million of the non-voting preference shares were issued to the Company, representing a 21.7% participation in the risks assumed by Upsilon RFO incepting during 2015.